harismuneer/Ultimate-Social-Scrapers/README.md

 **🌟 Bundle Offers 🌟**

 We have developed a separate scraper for each of these four platforms: Facebook, Instagram, Twitter (X), TikTok.
-Therefore, you can choose to buy any one, two, three or all 4 scrapers as well:
+You have the flexibility to purchase any combination: one, two, three, or all four scrapers, based on your needs:

   1. Buy any 1 scraper for -> **($389)** ~~$589~~ -> **_🌟 35% discount 🌟_**
   2. Buy any 2 scrapers for -> **($699)** ~~$1179~~ -> **_🌟 40% discount 🌟_**